Multi-cores, posets, and lattice paths

 For example, see Figure \ref{fig:J6T122}.
-Here we see the poset \( T_{13,3} \) and we have marked the structure an element of \( J_6(T_{13,2}) \) may take.
+Here we see the poset \( T_{13,3} \) and we have marked the structure that an element of \( J_6(T_{13,2}) \) may take.
 Note that the structures within the triangles are isomorphic to \( T_{4,2} \) and \( T_{7,2} \), respectively.
-In fact, the elements of \(J_i(T_{s,p})\) are in one-to-one correspondence with pairs of elements, one in \( J(T_{i-p,p}) \) and one in \( J(T_{s-i,p}) \).
-Hence we have the recursion
+In general, the elements of \(J_i(T_{s,p})\) are in one-to-one correspondence with pairs of elements, one in \( J(T_{i-p,p}) \) and one in \( J(T_{s-i,p}) \).
+Hence we have the desired recursion